 The GIS expert called for a mainstream way of communicating danger to the people.

-According to him, the government needs to enforce policies on environmental pollution and management.
+According to him, the government must enforce environmental pollution and management policies.

-“Government needs to take steps to remediate the impact of flooding and various government agencies need to work together as a team and not individually.
+“The government needs to take steps to remediate the impact of flooding, and various government agencies need to work together as a team, not individually.

 “There is nowhere in the world that they can say that they are fully prepared for the impact of climate change.
 They are all working towards mitigating its impact and how they can reduce the footprint that is contributing to it.
 Identify key response units and collaborate.